jayeshchoubisa/Similarity-Tester-Using-Global-Vectors-for-Word-Representation/README.md

 # Usage:
 #### Run this using jupyter notebook.Just type jupyter notebook in the main directory and the code will pop up in a browser window.
 # Output:
-#### This code will give you silmilarity score among the sentence 1 and sentence 2.
+#### This code will give you similarity score among the sentence 1 and sentence 2.